0xPARC/0xparc-intro-book/src/pcp.typ

 the checked the phone book for $P(arrow(i), arrow(j))$.

-Assuming it checks out, his other task is to verify that the accompanying posters that Penny sent --- that is, the table of values $B_0$ and $B_2$ associated to $tilde(A)$ --- look like they mostly come from a low-degree polynomial.
+Assuming it checks out, his other task is to verify that the accompanying posters that Peggy sent --- that is, the table of values $B_0$ and $B_2$ associated to $tilde(A)$ --- look like they mostly come from a low-degree polynomial.
 Unlike the sum-check step where we needed to hack the earlier procedure,